flatironinstitute/sciware/26_DataFormats/main.md

   - using a *finite* series of *bits*
   - on some *persistent* electronic storage
   - *separate* from other data
-- Organizing separate files is its own expensive task
+- Organizing separate files is hard in its own right
 - There are many ways to represent the same data

 ### What is a file format?

-- Particular choices of rules for:
+- Particular choice of rules for:
   - What data to store
   - How to represent it in bits
   - How to organize it on hardware